roman-milk/roman-milk.github.io/the-hard-body-clerks-new-beginning.md

  "These guys all talk on their radios all the time," Cori said, thinking out loud.
 "The first thing we have to do is win back the truckers.
 They're your core demographic.
 And the best way to get them is by word of mouth.
 We need to create an experience they really enjoy and want to tell their buddies about.
 From the prices on the menu, I think we're already offering pretty good value.
 That's obviously not enough."

  Cori knew the simple, quick answer for how to draw guys in was, of course, pretty women.
 The problem was, she didn't want to do that -- for a number of reasons.
 One, she wasn't going to be here long enough to do something like she did at the Body Shop -- she could draw them in for a few days, but once she was gone, the customers would be too.
 Two, she didn't want to give Norm the satisfaction of seeing her dress and act like a slut again -- in his mind at least that would be validation that he was right about her.
-Report_Story #2